Dartmouth Dam: Power station damage

-On 2 May 1990, the 180 MW Francis turbine-generator running at full speed was instantaneously stopped by a foreign body left in the penstock following maintenance.
-The installation shifted about 2 m within the base of the 180 m earth and rock fill gravity dam wall of the 3,906 GL reservoir.
-After initial consternation regarding the integrity of the wall, declared safe after lengthy assessment), the hydro installation was repaired/replaced, but was off-line for several years.
+On 2 May 1990, the turbine-generator was running at full speed and stopped instantaneously.
+The turbine casing and concrete machine block surrounding the power station were destroyed, when two steel beams entered the turbine, left in the penstock following routine maintenance.
+As a result, the generating equipment moved approximately 2 m, within the base of the dam wall.

-A breach of the wall would have obliterated a couple of small towns and a sparsely settled agricultural area in the relatively narrow 120 km Mitta Mitta valley below the dam.
-More significantly, it would have resulted in the over-topping and probable failure of the earthen walls of the 40 m, 3,038 GL Lake Hume, 200 km downstream on the Murray River.
-This is immediately upstream of the regional cities of Albury and Wodonga, and a much more intensively settled irrigation area, and consequences would have been disastrous.

-In May 1990, the turbine casing and concrete machine block surrounding the power station were destroyed, when two steel beams entered the turbine.
 The resulting force ruined the power station and the dam's control systems, making it impossible to gradually release water from the near-capacity dam by conventional means.
 An improvised system, placing large pipes over the spillway to siphon water over it, was soon installed.
-The inflow from an unusually wet spring meant that the dam would have overflowed anyway, leading to a spectacular cascade over the huge rock steps, formed when the rock used for the dam was quarried from the valley walls.
-The station was re-built and recommissioned in 1993.
+The inflow from an unusually wet spring meant that the dam would have overflowed, leading to a spectacular cascade over the huge rock steps, formed when the rock used for the dam was quarried from the valley walls.

-Pondage expansion

-In 2003, the capacity of the regulating pondage was increased to further optimise the power station's generation flexibility.
-The station is connected to the electricity grid via a 220 kV transmission line to Mount Beauty, 40 km away.

-Ecological impact on the Murray–Darling Basin

-The construction and operation of Dartmouth Dam has caused significant changes to the flow patterns and ecology of the Mitta Mitta and Murray rivers.
-In particular, the unnaturally cold water released from the dam, up to 10 degrees C (18 degrees F) colder than it naturally should be, contributed directly to the disappearance of the Murray cod, trout cod and Macquarie perch from the Mitta Mitta River within the first few years of the start of the dam's existence.
-Cold water pollution caused by Dartmouth Dam is also considered to have contributed to the disappearance of the freshwater catfish from the upper reaches of the Murray River.
+After initial consternation regarding the integrity of the dam wall, after a lengthy assessment, it was declared safe.
+A breach of the wall would have obliterated a couple of small towns and a sparsely settled agricultural area in the relatively narrow 120 km Mitta Mitta valley below the dam.
+More significantly, it would have resulted in the over-topping and probable failure of the earthen walls of the 40 m Hume Dam, 200 km downriver on the Murray; and immediately upstream of the regional cities of Albury and Wodonga, and a much more intensively settled irrigation area.

+The power station was re-built and recommissioned in 1993.

 Climate

-Climate data for the region are sourced at the bottom of the dam wall, in a relatively sheltered spot at 365 m above sea level.
+Climate data for the region are sourced at the bottom of the dam wall, in a relatively sheltered spot at 370 m above sea level, just outside the town of Dartmouth on Horsfall Rd.
 Rainfall records began in 1918.
 Temperature records began in 1975.
 Winter is twice as wet as summer, and occasionally it may snow.